Hyperbaric Oxygen Therapy (HBOT) and Stroke

 Each year, over 795,000 people in the U.S. have a stroke.
 And up to 50% of stroke survivors suffer motor dysfunction or brain impairment, which may include memory loss and challenges in focusing and processing information.

+The stroke recovery timeline is unique for each individual.
 If these experiences emulate what you have been going through, the Aviv Clinics team is here to offer research-backed guidance on your road to recovery.
 Health is the most crucial element in your life.
 The time to commit to it is now.

 Below you’ll find information on the impact a stroke has on your body and the five stages of stroke recovery.
 The intention?
 Ensuring you find a customized medical program to help you get back to optimal health.